-Can I Wear a Dirndl if I’m Not German?
+Can I Wear a Traditional Dirndl if I’m Not German?

 Not too long ago someone posted on the Rare Dirndl Facebook page and asked this question: "Is anyone offended if a non-German wears a dirndl?
-I shared a link to Rare Dirndl on a fashion group earlier and it brought up the question of ‘cultural appropriation’.
-So can anyone wear a Dirndl?
+I shared a link to Rare Dirndl in a fashion group earlier and it brought up the question of "cultural appropriation."
+So can anyone wear a German dirndl?
 Is it offensive if you're NOT German?
 Are there times that it's okay, like Oktoberfest, when ‘everyone's German’???”

 People brought up a lot of great points such as: